Who we are

-Erich Forster, CEO of WESTbahn Management GmbH and Executive Director of its parent company Rail Holding AG, started his career working for the Austrian rail incumbent ÖBB.
+Erich Forster, former CEO of WESTbahn Management GmbH and Executive Director of its parent company Rail Holding AG, started his career working for the Austrian rail incumbent ÖBB.
 He acquired extensive knowledge of the sector in different positions in freight transport, market research, marketing and as manager of long-distance passenger transport.
 Supervisory board activities and international projects enlarged his overall know-how.
 Erich Forster believes in competition in the railway sector in order to increase its attractiveness through affordable prices and excellent quality.
 On the European level he chairs ALLRAIL, the Alliance of Rail New Entrants.
 This union of private rail companies and ticket vendors aims at advancing the railway industry for the benefit of the customers and the climate.

 General Counsel MTR Nordic Grouperik.email@example.com